 When there is a misdiagnosis that results in a failure to treat or delayed treatment, or improper treatment which breaches the doctor’s duty of care owed to a patient, then there may be a claim for negligent misdiagnosis malpractice.
 This claim may result in an award of legal damages for any harm caused by the delay or misdiagnosis and improper treatment.

 Essentially, in establishing negligence, the plaintiff must show that there was some wrongdoing or carelessness on the part of the doctor that resulted in a misdiagnosis.
-Whether these actions were negligent or not will depend on how other medical professionals would have acted under circumstances.
+Whether these actions were negligent or not will depend on how other medical professionals would have acted under the circumstances.
 If most would have agreed that they would have acted differently and the actions taken by the doctor were contrary to most medical training, then negligence may be proven for any injuries that directly resulted from this carelessness or wrongdoing.

 Medical conditions that are more frequently misdiagnosed include: